brandonjbegle/slack-app-laravel-notification-channel/README.md

 The first-party Laravel Slack channel only supports the limited Incoming Webhooks integration.
 This package uses the Chat Post Message api to send a message to any channel in your workspace as long as you have the Channel ID.

+I have also made a Nova 4 package to easily retrieve Slack Channel IDs for use in this package [here](https://github.com/brandonjbegle/nova-4-slack-channel-field)

 This package is a WIP.
 Some Block types are implemented to make it easier to compose messages, but currently only one ( SectionBlock) allows (only, for now) arrays.
 I have provided an example Notification [here](./examples/HealthStatusChangedNotification.php)